hdlugas/MSTune/README.md

     $w_{centroiding}$ of each other.

-Thus, there are two weight factor parameters, one noise removal threshold parameter, one low-entropy threshold parameter, and in the case of HRMS, two window-size parameters one can tweak.
+Thus, there are two weight-factor parameters, one noise-removal threshold parameter, one low-entropy threshold parameter, and, in the case of HRMS, two window-size parameters that can be adjusted.

 Given a pair of processed spectra intensities
 $I=(a_{1},a_{2},...,a_{n}), J=(b_{1},b_{2},...,b_{n})\in\mathbb{R}^{n}$